RayHightower/RayHightower.com/_posts/2022-08-11-using-stories-to-build-your-business.markdown

 >Your customer should be the hero of the story, not your brand.
 This is the secret every phenomenally successful business understands.<br/><br/>~Donald Miller, Author

-We humans remember stories at a greater level of detail than we could ever recall a ten-bullet list from a powerpoint presentation.
-The most successful companies use stories when wooing customers.
+We humans can easily remember stories at a great level of detail, while a ten-bullet list from a PowerPoint presentation is easily forgotten.
+Stories are memorable and they induce strong emotions, and that's why many successful companies use stories when wooing customers.

 Now...
 What kinds of stories are most effective?